akka/akka/docs/src/main/paradox/java/http/routing-dsl/directives/security-directives/authenticateOAuth2.md

 @@@

-Given a function returning a non empty`Optional<T>` upon successful authentication and `None` otherwise, respectively applies the inner route or rejects the request with a `AuthenticationFailedRejection` rejection, which by default is mapped to an `401 Unauthorized` response.
+Given a function returning a non empty`Optional<T>` upon successful authentication and `None` otherwise, respectively applies the inner route or rejects the request with a @unidoc[AuthenticationFailedRejection] rejection, which by default is mapped to an `401 Unauthorized` response.

 Longer-running authentication tasks (like looking up credentials in a database) should use the @ref[authenticateOAuth2Async](authenticateOAuth2Async.md)